symfony/symfony-docs/book/routing.rst

 a controller.
 Now, when you visit ``/blog/my-post``, the ``showAction`` controller will be executed and the ``$slug`` variable will be equal to ``my-post``.

-This is the goal of the Symfony2 router: to map the URL of a request to a controller.
+This is the goal of the Symfony router: to map the URL of a request to a controller.
 Along the way, you'll learn all sorts of tricks that make mapping even the most complex URLs easy.